 The ITU-R studied sharing and compatibility between WAS/RLAN applications in the 5 150-5 250 MHz and NGSO systems in the Mobile Satellite Service with FSS Feeder Links operating in the 5 150-5 250 MHz.
 The study examined the impact to the single incumbent NGSO MSS system sharing the spectrum, which is a bent-pipe system (HIBLEO-4).
 The study analysed data from seventeen (17) satellites in the system, and found that the maximum value of the aggregate RLAN interference samples collected from the 18 satellites simulated was less than -172.2 dBW and therefore an I/N value of -31.9 dB was never exceeded.
 Accordingly, the study found no impact to the satellite constellation capacity or gateway earth station power and hence no harmful interference to the single MSS system using the 5 150–5 250 MHz band for FSS feeder links.
 Considering the results of the study, the IUT-R found that allowing RLANs to operate outdoors and at higher powers in the 5 150-5 250 MHz has been shown to pose no harmful interference to the single operational MSS system.

+Paragraph above revised by USA in response to comments during WP 5A discussions.

+The ITU-R studied sharing and compatibility between WAS/RLAN applications in the 5 150-5 250 MHz and NGSO systems in the Mobile Satellite Service with FSS Feeder Links operating in the 5 150-5 250 MHz.
+The study examined the impact to the single incumbent NGSO MSS system sharing the spectrum, which is a bent-pipe system (HIBLEO-4).
+The study analysed data from seventeen (17) satellites in the system, and found that the maximum value of the aggregate RLAN interference samples collected from the 17 satellites simulated was less than -154.1 dBW and therefore an I/N value of - 13.8 dB was never exceeded.
+Considering the results of the study, the ITU-R found that allowing RLANs to operate outdoors and at higher powers in the 5 150-5 250 MHz band has been shown to pose no harmful interference to the single operational MSS system.

-It was noted by one administration, which is a major operator of LEO-D, non-GSO MSS feeder uplinks in the 5 150-5 250 MHz band, that there were concerns with the above text.
-The administration provided the following Tables to compare the higher e.i.r.p limits and outdoor operation with the mandatory requirements of Resolution 229 (Rev.WRC-12).
+[However, it was noted by one administration, which is a major operator of LEO-D, non-GSO MSS feeder uplinks in the 5 150-5 250 MHz band, that there were concerns with the above text.
+The administration provided the following Tables to compare the higher e.i.r.p. limits and outdoor operation with the mandatory requirements of Resolution 229 (Rev.WRC-12).

 Table 1 provides a comparison for RLAN emission elevation angles less than or equal to 300 and Table 2 for RLAN emission elevation angles greater than 300 elevation.